jackouni/RB130-139/RB139_study.md

 In Ruby blocks are closures.
 How so?

-Blocks when instantiated are encapsulating and "remembering" the artifacts in their surrounding lexical scope.
+Blocks, when created, are able to reference and access the artifacts in their surrounding lexical scope.

 This is demonstrated when a block is passed to a method as an argument.
-The block binds to other artifacts like variables and constants in its surrounding lexical scope.
+The block can reference artifacts like variables in its surrounding lexical environment.
 When the block yields in the method it still has access to those artifacts it's binded to.

-Here's an example to demonstrate:
+**Here's an example to demonstrate:**

 ```ruby
 def some_method
   yield